lindacom/C.NET/object oriented programming/README.md

 A class has properties (protected, public, private)
 A class can contain methods (functions) which defines behaviour e.g. add, cancel, accelerate, break

-protected - this class and children can access the class
+protected - this class and children can access the class.
+Manipulate objects of attribute only in certain ways.
+Using protected provides more controle over access.
+This is known as encapsulation - preventing data inside object bein manipulated.

 Inheritance
 -------------